-We consider a manufacturing system with a certain maintenance policy, where the system starts with the perfect state at time t = 0, and tends to degrade, generating product defects more often, as time goes by.
+We consider a manufacturing system with a certain maintenance policy, where the system starts with the perfect state at time t=0, and tends to degrade, generating product defects more often, as time goes by.
 When the system reaches a certain state, the manufacturing system would be overhauled completely and the system returns to the perfect state.
-More specifically, let J(t) be a semi-Markov process on $\mathscr{J} = \{0, 1, 2, \dots, J\}$ governed by $\underline{A}(x)$, describing the system state at time t where state 0 is the perfect state and state J is the maintenance state.
-When the system is in state j, $1 \le j \le J - 1$, product defects are generated according to an NHPP with intensity $\lambda_j(x)$.
-It is assumed that the system deteriorates monotonically and accordingly $\lambda_j(x)$ increases as a function of both x and j.
-When the system reaches state J, the manufacturing operation is stopped and the system is overhauled completely.
-The maintenance time increases stochastically as a function of J. In other words, the further the maintenance is delayed, the longer the maintenance time would tend to be.
+More specifically, let J(t) be a semi-Markov process on $\mathscr{J}=\{0,1,2,\cdots,J\}$ governed by $\underline{A}(x)$, where x denotes the dwell time of the process in the current state, that is, the elapsed time since the last transition into the current state.
+Here, the semi-Markov process J(t) describes the system state at time t where state 0 is the perfect state and state J is the maintenance state.
+When the system is in state j, $1 \le j \le J-1$, product defects are generated according to an NHPP with intensity $\lambda_j(x)$.
+It is assumed that the system deteriorates monotonically and accordingly $\lambda_j(x)$ increases as a function of both x and y.
+When the system reaches state y, the manufacturing operation is stopped and the system is overhauled completely.
+The maintenance time increases stochastically as a function of y.
+In other words, the further the maintenance is delayed, the longer the maintenance time would tend to be.
 Upon finishing the overhaul, the system is brought back to the perfect state 0.
 The state transitions of this system are depicted in Figure 2.
-Of interest, then, is to determine the optimal preventive maintenance policy concerning how to set J.
+Of interest, then, is to determine the optimal preventive maintenance policy concerning how to set y.